tailwindlabs/tailwindcss/source/docs/pseudo-class-variants.blade.md

 ---

-## Combining with Responsive Prefixes
+## Combining with responsive prefixes

 Pseudo-class variants are also responsive, meaning you can do things like change an element's hover style at different breakpoints for example.